-There is homework in the form of 40 case studies, one for each essential oil covered.
-These need to be completed between modules and presented in class.
-They give the student an ongoing practical experience of using essential oils in a clinical way.
+There is homework in the form of 40 case studies (10 per module), one for each essential oil studied.
+These are to be completed between modules and presented in class.
+They give the student an ongoing practical experience of applying essential oils in a clinical setting.

 The exam is in 2 parts – a written test and presentation of a small research project – both parts are externally assessed.

 Certification as a Clinical Aromatherapy Certified Practitioner (CCAP) is awarded after the completion of 40 case studies, project presentation, and successful written examination.

 CCAP Course Purpose